 Click here for more information.

-The Virtual Consultancy Challenge is a completely online flexible part-time programme which runs from February to May each year.
+The Virtual Consultancy Challenge is a completely online flexible part-time programme which runs for three-four months each year.
 Working in an inter-disciplinary team with fellow postgraduate researchers you will draw on your expertise to solve a real-life challenge for your charity sector client.
-Find out more about the Virtual Consultancy Challenge
+Find out more about the Virtual Consultancy Challenge.

 The Universitas 21 & PwC Innovation Challenge is an international competition for individual postgraduates.
 It involves researching a real problem PwC are facing and pitching a solution in a 3 minute video.
-Registration closes on 18 April.
-Find out more about the Universitas 21 & PwC Innovation Challenge
+Find out more about the Universitas 21 & PwC Innovation Challenge.

 The Innovative Researchers series features University of Birmingham PhD alumni and academics who are making an impact with their research in innovative and practical ways.
 In this informal, friendly environment you will hear first-hand how exciting, challenging and rewarding innovative research practice is.